-THE STEPS OF THE INSPECTION PROCESS
+THE STEPS OF THE ASSESSMENT PROCESS

 - 1. Know the inspection contingency period.
-All inspections must be completed within the inspection contingency time frame, generally between three and seventeen days for residential.
-This is not the same as the length of escrow, which is usually about thirty days.
-Commercial transactions often allow longer contingencies and escrows. - 2.
+On purchases, all inspections must be completed within the inspection contingency time frame.
+This is not the same as the length of escrow.
+The escrow for a residential purchase is usually about thirty days, but commercial transactions often allow much longer contingencies and escrows. - 2.
 Research inspectors.
-Everyone loves a great bargain, but be sure to research the inspector and their credentials or certifications, construction background experience, and read online reviews.
+Everyone loves a great bargain, but be sure to research the Consultant and their credentials or certifications, construction background experience, and read online reviews.
 Remember, you usually get what you pay for. - 3.
 Schedule all inspections as soon as possible.
-After the inspection, homework is likely needed, such as arranging for specialty inspections or researching.
+Allow plenty of time between receiving the PCA and the end of your contingency period.
+More homework is likely needed after the assessment is completed, such as arranging for specialty inspections or researching.
 Make sure there is enough time to do everything before the contingency period ends. - 4.
 Arrange your schedule so that you can be present during the inspection.
-The inspection is for the client's benefit.
+The assessment is for the client's benefit.
 If the true condition of the building is not understood, the report won't be as beneficial.
 Being on-site with the inspector provides the client the opportunity to do their own due diligence and explore the property.
-After the inspector has conducted the inspection, they will review their findings with the client.
-This is a great opportunity to ask the inspector questions and take notes while walking through the property.
-Although we highly recommend the client being present, we understand that sometimes it just isn't possible. - 5.
-Request that your real estate agent be present at the inspection.
+After the Consultant has conducted the survey, they will review the findings with the client.
+This is a great opportunity to ask questions and take notes while walking through the property.
+Although we highly recommend the client be present, we understand that sometimes this just isn't possible. - 5.
+Request that your real estate agent and other essential people be present at the inspection.
+If the property has a building engineer or manager (or someone who knows the history of the building and its maintenance) he or she should be present and available for an interview, if possible.
+Having your real estate agent onsite is usually quite beneficial as well.
+The buying, selling or leasing process has many moving parts which is the reason clients hire a professional to help them.
+With your agent present at the assessment, everyone stays on the same page and the agent's ability to maintain control is greater.